 I am a Professor of Politics at the University of Manchester.

-My work focuses on ethical issues in international politics.
-I have particular research expertise on humanitarian intervention and the responsibility to protect (R2P), Just War Theory, private military and security companies, and the alternatives to war (e.g. sanctions).
+More generally, my work focuses on ethical issues in international politics.
+I have particular research expertise on humanitarian intervention and the responsibility to protect (R2P), Just War Theory, private security, and the alternatives to war (e.g. sanctions).

-I have written three books (all with Oxford University Press) and over 20 journal articles since 2007, including in British Journal of Political Science, Ethics & International Affairs, European Journal of International Relations, International Theory, Journal of Political Philosophy, and Review of International Studies.
+I have written three books (all with Oxford University Press) and over 30 journal articles since 2007, including in British Journal of Political Science, Ethics & International Affairs, European Journal of International Relations, International Studies Quarterly, Journal of Political Philosophy, and Review of International Studies.

 My most recent book examines the ethics of the alternatives to war (The Alternatives to War: From Sanctions to Nonviolence, Oxford University Press, 2018).
-A discount flyer is here and an interview with me about the book for the Carnegie Council is here.
+An interview with me about the book for the Carnegie Council is here.
 I have also put together a module guide for teaching the alternatives to war.

 My second book considers the ethical challenges posed by the rise of private military and security companies (The Morality of Private War: The Challenges of Private Military and Security Companies, Oxford University Press, 2014).